CableDorado2/Ikemen-Plus-Ultra/README.md

 # I.K.E.M.E.N PLUS ULTRA (I.K.E.M.E.N SSZ)
 *Ikemen Plus Ultra* is an updated version of the **I.K.E.M.E.N PLUS** version uploaded by ***acdgames***.
 It's an open source fighting game engine that supports **M.U.G.E.N** resources.
 This engine was made by ***Suehiro*** under **S-SIZE** language, improved by ***acdgames*** and currently reworked by ***CD2*** and ***Strong FS***.

-- This engine it is used to create advanced MUGENS games, that run on any PC from 2008 onwards, without a graphics card (Works under DirectX Render).
+- This engine it is used to create fighting games or advanced MUGENS, that can run on any PC from 2008 onwards, without a graphics card (Works under DirectX Render).

 - According to the words of one of the special contributors to this engine ***PlasmoidThunder***: "The benefits that S-SIZE (Ikemen Plus) has over Ikemen GO are":
   - "Better sound engine for the most part".